miketaxy/ChessAnalysis/README.md

 # ChessAnalysis
-Analysis for chess on java
+Analysis for chess games on java